About the Author

-Mr. Giordano completed research in Montana visiting historical sites, Native American spiritual sites, and locations that are relevant in his novels.
-He spoke with and interviewed sheriffs, undersheriffs, police chiefs, policemen, highway patrolmen, coroners, town officials, local people, and representatives of Native American organizations.
+Mr. Giordano completes ongoing research in Montana visiting historical sites, Native American spiritual places, and locations that are relevant in his novels.
+He speaks with and interviews sheriffs, undersheriffs, police chiefs, policemen, highway patrolmen, coroners, town officials, local people, and representatives of Native American organizations.

-Routinely attending Native American powwows, participating in Native American interactive social groups on the Internet, and supporting the Red Feather Development Group, an organization providing straw bale housing on Montana and Arizona Indian reservations are part of Mr. Giordano’s commitment to the Native American community.
+Routinely attending Native American powwows, participating in Native American interactive social groups on the Internet, and donating $1 for every book sold to Chief Plenty Coups State Park on the Crow Indian Reservation in Montana where the legacy of Chief Plenty Coups lives on are part of Mr. Giordano’s commitment to the Native American community.

 “I believe that writers don’t write to satisfy themselves, they write to satisfy readers.” ~ Felix F. Giordano